LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Experiments

-\paragraph{Training Details} The LittleBit model parameters, initialized using the Dual-SVID method (\cref{sec:dual_svid}), are optimized using QAT with knowledge distillation (KD)~\citep{distilling2015,llmqat2023,ternarybert2020}.
-The original pre-trained full-precision model serves as the teacher ($\mathcal{T}$) for the LittleBit student model ($\mathcal{S}$).
-The QAT objective combines the standard output cross-entropy loss $\mathcal{L}_\mathrm{out}$ and an intermediate layer Mean Squared Error (MSE) loss $\mathcal{L}_\mathrm{inter}$ to match hidden representations, weighted by an empirically determined $\lambda=10$:
+\paragraph{Training Details} We optimized the \name model parameters, initialized via the Dual-SVID method (\cref{sec:dual_svid}), using QAT with knowledge distillation (KD)~\citep{distilling2015,llmqat2023,ternarybert2020}.
+The original pre-trained full-precision model functioned as the teacher ($\mathcal{T}$) for the \name student model ($\mathcal{S}$).
+The QAT objective combines the standard output Kullback-Leibler (KL) divergence loss, $\mathcal{L}_\mathrm{out}$, and an intermediate layer mean squared error (MSE) loss, $\mathcal{L}_\mathrm{inter}$, to match hidden representations.
+We weighted these terms using an empirically determined coefficient $\lambda=10$:

-Following the setup in~\citep{binarymos2024}, the training data combine WikiText-2 and selected partitions from C4.
-We use 2048 token sequence length, 5 epochs, Adam optimizer ($\beta_1 = 0.9, \beta_2 = 0.999$)~\citep{adam2014}, and cosine LR decay with 2\% warm-up (see details in ~\cref{appendix:hyper_parameters}).
-For models employing Grouped-Query Attention (GQA)~\citep{gqa2023} (\eg Llama3, Phi-4, QwQ), the latent ranks $r$ for key(K) and value (V) projection layers were specifically adjusted (see \cref{appendix:gqa}) to maintain performance under extreme quantization.
-For backpropagation, \textit{SmoothSign} (forward: $\mathrm{sign}(x)$; backward gradient: $\tanh(kx)$, $k=100$) is used, which generally performed better than Straight-Through Estimator (STE)~\citep{ste2013} (see \cref{appendix:ste}).
+Adhering to the protocol in~\citep{binarymos2024}, the training data combined WikiText-2 with selected partitions from C4.
+The configuration included a sequence length of 2048 tokens, 5 epochs, the Adam optimizer ($\beta_1 = 0.9, \beta_2 = 0.999$)~\citep{adam2014}, and a cosine learning rate decay with 2\% warm-up (see \cref{appendix:hyper_parameters} for details).
+For models employing Grouped-Query Attention (GQA)~\citep{gqa2023}, such as Llama3, Phi-4, and QwQ, we specifically adjusted the latent ranks $r$ for key (K) and value (V) projection layers (see \cref{appendix:gqa}) to maintain performance under extreme quantization.
+We employed \textit{SmoothSign} (forward: $\mathrm{sign}(x)$; backward gradient: $\tanh(kx)$, $k=100$) for backpropagation, as it demonstrated superior performance compared to the Straight-Through Estimator (STE)~\citep{ste2013} (see \cref{appendix:ste}).
+Although proxy gradients are established in the literature, this work validates the specific application of the $\tanh(100x)$ derivative as a stable gradient for QAT in the ultra-low-bit regime.
+Our ablation study confirms the effectiveness of this approach (\cref{appendix:ste}).

-\paragraph{Baselines} We benchmark LittleBit across a range of effective bits from approximately 1.0 down to 0.1 bits per weight (BPW).
-In the challenging sub-1-bit regime, we compare against STBLLM~\citep{stbllm2024}, a post-training quantization (PTQ) method employing N:M sparsity.
-For the $\sim$1.0 BPW setting, we compare against the 1-bit PTQ method BiLLM~\citep{billm2024} and quantization-aware training (QAT) approaches (OneBit~\citep{onebit2024}, BinaryMoS~\citep{binarymos2024}).
-Results from standard low-bit methods like GPTQ~\citep{gptq2023} and OmniQuant~\citep{omniquant2023} are included for broader context.
+\paragraph{Baselines} We benchmarked \name across effective bit rates ranging from approximately 1.0 down to 0.1 bits per weight (BPW).
+In the challenging sub-1-bit regime, we compared our method against STBLLM~\citep{stbllm2024}, a post-training quantization (PTQ) method that employs N:M sparsity.
+For settings approximating 1.0 BPW, we compared against the 1-bit PTQ method BiLLM~\citep{billm2024} and quantization-aware training (QAT) approaches such as OneBit~\citep{onebit2024} and BinaryMoS~\citep{binarymos2024}.
+We included results from standard low-bit methods, such as GPTQ~\citep{gptq2023} and OmniQuant~\citep{omniquant2023}, to provide broader context.